ioanniskousis/Opinions-1/README.md

 Additionally to the requirements, I added the following features :
   - User can check Likes to the Opinions
-  - Users add presented in 4 modes
+  - Users are presented in 4 modes
     - All
     - Most Friendly, those who follow many users
     - Most Popular, those who are followed by many users